DEI is more than a buzzword — it’s a mindset.

 In line with the first two tips, understand where you fall into the DEI conversation.
 Recognize any implicit biases or perspectives you’re carrying that may create knowledge gaps and prevent your content from being authentic or inclusive.

-This works not only on a macro level (contextualizing your DEI efforts), but also on a micro level (for each piece of content you create).
+This works not only on a macro level (contextualizing your DEI efforts) but also on a micro level (for each piece of content you create).

 Let’s say you’re writing a post about budgeting as a working college student, whereas you were fortunate enough as a student to have your expenses covered without needing a job.